Select units of measurement for the temperature and rainfall tables (metric or imperial).

 aurora borealis).

-Greenland is a windy island.
-The
+Greenland is a

-katabatic.
+piteraq).
 In addition, there are the cold winds that come directly from the North Pole.
 Strong winds blowing with very cold temperatures are dangerous for human beings if they are not properly equipped, and can lead to frostbite.

 There are also the southern and westerly winds, which blow especially along the southern coast, and are due to the clash between polar and mild air masses, the latter carried along the Atlantic Ocean by the Gulf Stream.
 There are, however, also sheltered bays and fjords where the wind blows more rarely.

-Precipitation in Greenland is generally scarce but quite frequent, mainly in the form of light snow, in the central-northern areas, where it fluctuates from 100 to 300 millimeters (4 to 12 inches) per year.
 Instead, it is more abundant along the coasts south of the Arctic Circle, where it can occur in the form of rain for a few months per year and generally exceed 600 mm (23.5 in) per year.
-The area where it is most abundant is the far south-eastern coast, where it even exceeds 2,000 mm per year (80 in).
+On the southwest coast, precipitation typically ranges from 800 to 1,000 mm (31 to 40 in) per year.

 However, in cold and windy areas, where there are only automatic stations, it is difficult to measure the actual amount of precipitation due to extreme weather conditions (for example, light snow blown away by the wind).